chussenot/ServerlessConf2018-Workshop-OpenFaas/README.md

 6. [Chapter 6 - Use case 1:]()
 7. [Chapter 7 - Use case 2:]()
 8. [Chapter 8 - Use case 3:]()

+If you want to automate some steps... take a look at the `tools` folder.